 Diocese of North Carolina

-Caitlyn is a recent graduate of Berkeley Divinity School at Yale and is ministering at St. James' Episcopal Church in Leesburg, VA.
+Caitlyn is a recent graduate of Berkeley Divinity School at Yale and is ministering at St. Martin's-in-the-Fields in Columbia, SC.
 She faithfully serves as the first Young Adult Appointed member and oversees the Young Adult and Seminarian grant process.
 Caitlyn developed a bad thank-you-card-buying habit after joining the Board, from which she hopes never to recover.
 As a Millennial, she doesn't understand "coins" and "paper money," but is excited about the UTO virtual Blue Box app!

 Young Adult Appointed Member